chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 All programs must be written in Python unless otherwise specified.
 Grading will be based on correctness, elegance of solution, and style (comments, naming conventions, etc.)

-There will be occasional quizzes on the reading and lecture material, which will count toward the Quizzes grade.
+There will be occasional quizzes on the lecture material and classwork, which will count toward the Quizzes grade.
 Missed quizzes may NOT be made up.
 However, I will drop your lowest 2 quiz scores at the end of the semester, so use these 2 dropped quizzes to account for sick days or missed classes.

 There will also be  two in-class exams and take home projects and a final exam and take home project, which must be taken on the dates specified. *I don't believe taking tests while sick demonstrates your true ability, so in the case of a well-documented, unavoidable conflict or illness, I will do my best to accommodate you.
 You must notify me prior to missing the exam.*